atteneder/glTFast/Documentation~/features.md

 > ⚠️ Note: DOTS is highly experimental and many features don't work yet.
 Do not use it for production ready projects!

-Unity's [Data-Oriented Technology Stack (DOTS)][DOTS] allows users to create high performance gameplay. glTFast has experimental import support for it.
+Unity's [Data-Oriented Technology Stack (DOTS)][DOTS] allows users to create high performance gameplay. *Unity glTFast* has experimental import support for it.

-Instead of traditional GameObjects, glTFast will instantiate [Entities][Entities] and render them via [Entities Graphics][EntitiesGraphics].
+Instead of traditional GameObjects, *Unity glTFast* will instantiate [Entities][Entities] and render them via [Entities Graphics][EntitiesGraphics].

 Possibly incomplete list of things that are known to not work with Entities yet: